...

 Start creating Verdict in seconds, and convert more of your visitors into leads.

-Alright, let me tell you what it’s actually like using Starlink as an everyday user, as you have got the idea of how does Starlink work.
-It is not just about cool tech; it is about real-world performance.
+Alright, let me tell you what it’s actually like to use Starlink as an everyday user, since you have got the idea of how the Starlink internet system works.
+It is not just about cool tech; it is about real-world performance, including how your WiFi connection works at home.

 1. Setup and Installation